Castle Bran, Brasov, Romania. Travel there by train!

 3. Vienna to Bucharest on the Dacia Express

 The Dacia Express from Vienna to Brasov & Bucharest has a modern & comfortable Romanian sleeping-car with carpeted 1, 2 or 3-bed compartments with washbasin, see the photos below.
 There are two deluxe compartments with en suite shower & toilet.
 The beds fold away to reveal a sofa for daytime use.
 The Dacia Express also has a Romanian couchette car with 4 & 6-bunk compartments.
 The couchettes have compartments with 6 seats by day which convert to bunks for night time use with rug, sheet and pillow supplied.
 Couchettes are fairly basic, and a proper bed in the sleeper is much more comfortable and secure yet costs very little extra, so is the recommended option.
 The Dacia Express also has several air-conditioned seats cars, but making this journey in an ordinary seat is not recommended.
+A Hungarian restaurant car is attached in the evening between Vienna & Budapest, treat yourself to dinner with wine.
+A Romanian bar car is attached in the morning between Arad & Bucharest, serving drinks & snacks.
 A bar car is attached in Romania, operating to & from Bucharest, serving drinks & snacks.

 Dacia Express sleeper at Vienna Dacia Express 2-berth sleeper compartment